make-my/makemy/SYNTAX-DOCUMENT.md

-# Document explaining the syntax used for writing posts 📝
+# Document explaining the mymake syntax used for writing posts 📝

 ### Browse document